Winging It in West Volusia

 Take a “Wings of the West” Tour and See the Best of Volusia County

 West Volusia County, Florida is where many visitors come to find what they consider the real Florida.
 Then they come again and again because they love it!
-A new “Wings of the West” trail is giving visitors a flight path to follow in seeing not only some of the most popular classic attractions of the area but also a fresh infusion of the kind of creative and quirky elements that make this destination unique.
+The “Wings of the West” trail gives visitors a flight path to follow in seeing not only some of the most popular classic attractions of the area but also a fresh infusion of the kind of creative and quirky elements that make this destination unique.

 The original DeLand Wings mural, created by DeLand native and artist Erica Group, has become an iconic photo spot in downtown DeLand.
 Now there are wings located throughout the destination at some of the area’s most popular spots for visitors to West Volusia.